terrencepreilly/generator-latex-homework/README.md

 the first representing which homework assignment, and the second representing the number of questions.  `<name>` is a string: the author name which will appear on the paper.

+## Notes on the LaTeX document

+The base LaTeX document makes use of several useful packages which should be installed:

+- amsmath
+    - For Mathematical formulas.
+- graphicx
+    - For including images.
+- geometry
+    - For image layout.
+- minted
+    - For source code (requires Python: uses Pygments to render the code with syntax highlighting.)
+- hyperref
+    - For hyperlink references.

 ## Contributing